🏆 Contest Top Culture — The general knowledge contest for everyone! Join now →

 💡 Tip

-Peers (brothers, sisters, friends) are often more effective than adults for modeling.
+Peers (siblings, friends) are often more effective than adults for modelling.

 ✂️